nadav-mal/MachineLearningDigitRecognition/README.md

 <p>At last, we print some evaluation metrics such as a confusion matrix to show the classification made.
 These metrics help us in measuring the accuracy and performance of the machine learning model.</p>

-<h2>Conclusion</h2>

-<p>It was interesting to see how different features can be used for dimensionality reduction and improve the accuracy of the model.
-We plan to continue exploring and experimenting with more advanced machine learning models and techniques in the future, stay tuned!</p>